Having Twitter suspensions and landing in Twitter jail gave me more insights into how long they can last: for hours, days, or indefinitely.

 Another thing I learned was I was pushing it with Twitter.
 I was taking some of the rules to the max.
 Not good!
 Many Twitter experts say when you have two accounts not to keep tweeting the same stuff.
 I’ve done variations but I’ve got to be much more careful going forward.

 So if you have multiple Twitter accounts be very careful not to tweet the same stuff.
 Mix it up!
-Don’t share the same stuff from the same automation tools like Hootsuite or Buffer.
+Don’t share the same stuff from the same automation tools like Hootsuite, Agorapulse, or Buffer.
+I’m using a newer tool called Missinger Lttr and it helps to tweet out different content every time!

 Don’t Just Tweet All Links